 David Milne was born in Edinburgh in 1976 and raised in the nearby town of South Queensferry.
 He graduated from the London School of Economics and Political Science with a BA in History in 1998 and an MA in the History of International Relations in 2000.
 He moved to the University of Cambridge in 2001, and gained his Ph.D. in American History there in 2005.

 His first book, America’s Rasputin: Walt Rostow and the Vietnam War, was published in 2008 by Hill and Wang.
 His second book, Worldmaking: The Art and Science of American Diplomacy was published in 2015 by Farrar, Straus and Giroux.
 Milne is also senior editor of the two-volume Oxford Encyclopedia of American Military and Diplomatic History (New York: Oxford University Press, 2013).

 Beyond these books, David has published in numerous academic journals, including The Journal of Military History and Diplomatic History, the Review of International Studies, International Affairs, the Historical Journal, and the International Journal.
 His writing has also appeared in the Wall Street Journal, The Nation, the Los Angeles Times, Foreign Policy, Salon, and the New Statesman.

-David Milne was an associate tutor at the LSE from 2002 to 2003, a lecturer in American Foreign Relations at the University of Nottingham from 2004 to 2008, and is currently Senior Lecturer in Modern History at the University of East Anglia.
+David Milne was an associate tutor at the LSE from 2002 to 2003, a lecturer in American Foreign Relations at the University of Nottingham from 2004 to 2008, and is currently Professor in Modern History at the University of East Anglia.
 He lives in Norwich with his wife, Emma Griffin, and their two children, Benedict and Anna